nightseas/gpgpu_applications/docker/ffmpeg/README.md

 ### Transcode a single video file to N streams

 Note: For GTX10xx GPU, only TWO encoders are available at the same time, although the encoder usage are not 100%.
-Acctually in my, transcoding 2 1080p H264 videos only use 30% of encoder resouces on GTX1080.
+Acctually in my case, transcoding 2 1080p H264 videos only use 30% of encoder resouces on GTX1080.
 It seems like a software limitation set by NVIDIA.

 To do 1:N transcode, use the following command: